TheHatSky/presentations/x-things-about-software-development-as-product-owner/slides.md

 ---

 <h2 style="font-size: 44px; line-height:50px">Build to throw away</h2>
-Lesson II
+Lesson 🗑️

 <!--
-Having learned one of the ways of adaptability,

-Alright, folks, let's talk about one of the golden rules of software development: building in a way that you can easily throw away.
+Alright, let's talk about one of the golden rules of software development: building in a way that you can easily throw away.
 Now, I know what you're probably thinking: "Wait, why would I want to throw away something I've spent time and resources building?"
-Bear with me, and I'll explain.

 Change is the only constant.
-Requirements shift, technology evolves, and user feedback can send you back to the drawing board in one emial.
+Requirements shift, technology evolves, and user feedback can send you back to the drawing board in one email.
 So, it's crucial to adopt a mindset of flexibility and adaptability in your development process.

 Instead of clinging to your code like a shipwreck survivor to a raft, think of it more as a draft.